espruino/BangleApps/apps/speedalt/README.md

 BTN3 : Swaps the modes between Speed+[A]ltitude or Speed+[D]istance.

 App Settings : Select the desired display units.
 Speed can be as per the default locale, kph, knots, mph or m/s.
-Distance caqn be km, miles or nautical miles.
+Distance can be km, miles or nautical miles.
 Altitude can be feet or metres.
 Select one of three colour schemes.
-Default, high contrast (all white on black) or night ( all red on black ).
+Default (three colours), high contrast (all white on black) or night ( all red on black ).

 Loss of fix : When the GPS obtains a fix the number of satellites is displayed as 'Sats:nn'.
 When unable to obtain a fix then the last known fix is used and the age of that fix in seconds is displayed as 'Age:nn'.
-Seeing 'Sats'  or 'Age' indicates whether the GPS has a fix or not.
+Seeing 'Sats'  or 'Age' indicates whether the GPS has a current fix or not.

 Speed and Altitude:<br>
 ![](screen1.png)<p>